kinkir/docker-nginx-php7-laravel/README.md

 Migrated:  2014_10_12_100000_create_password_resets_table (0.49 seconds)
 ```

-Connect to your MySQL docker and see if these tables are created
+Connect to your MySQL container from the Laravel container and see if these tables are created

 ```bash
 /var/www/html # mysql -h cray-mysql -u root -p